miser

 3. Symbolic Forms as Pseudocode

-Symbolic forms are obs comprised of lindies that are designed to have the form of applicative oMiser scripts but are just that, the form without any intrinsic operational significance.
+Symbolic forms are obs, comprised of lindies, the have the form of applicative oMiser scripts but are just that, the form without any intrinsic operational significance.

 Symbolic forms are distinguished by the obaptheory predicate is-symbolic-form(x) [obaptheory: Obap3(a,b)].